dannybrian/eventpresent/README.md

 * Node-RED, which contain all the (minimal) backend logic for messages and message routing.

 To get things running, you need to install nginx, Mosquitto, NodeJS, and Node-RED.
+Do an `npm install` in the server dir.
 And really, that's all.
 See the `start.sh` script to get rolling.

 The admin app (http://HOSTNAME/admin) prompts for a password, which needs to match the `adminapp` Mosquitto password, which you need to set using `mosquitto_passwd`.
+You also need to make sure the passwords match for the `adminred` user — setting it via the Mosquitto pwfile and also in the node-red flows.

 From that point, everything is driven via the presentation "script" at `web/admin/script.json`.
-This can in turn trigger other `adminapp` services such as a Node script which runs as a timer, or simply responding to events.
+Use `yarn parcel web/index.html` to serve a build, and `yarn parcel build web/index.html` to built to `./dist`.

 ## Caveats